-If you’re in the market for a new crossbow optics, keep these few things in mind.
+If you’re in the market for a new crossbow optic, keep these few things in mind.

 When you are shopping for an optic to top your new crossbow, start with your local regulations manual.
-Read carefully the rules for archery hunters, and then the rules for crossbow hunters.
+Carefully read the rules for archery hunters and the regulations for crossbow hunters.
 There’s a lot of overlapping rules in states that allow crossbows during archery season.

 If electronic sights on vertical bows are banned during archery season, then an illuminated reticle or red dot sight on your crossbow will get you a nice fat ticket.